Zip's Mailbox Club › The Wonder Library

 Great authors have always known mail is magic.
 Tolkien wrote his children letters from Father Christmas for over twenty years - illustrated, stamped, delivered.

 The mailbox does something no bookshelf can: it makes the story arrive in the child's real world.
+It's the everyday magic of snail mail made just for a child.

 The envelope is real.
 The stamp is real.
 The name is real.